1010Technologies/pxt-makerbit-ultrasonic/README.md

 ### MakerBit connectUltrasonicDistanceSensor

 Configures the ultrasonic distance sensor and measures continuously in the background.
+The HC-SR04 needs to be connected to a 5V source (HC-SR04 VCC) and to ground (HC-SR04 GND).

 ```sig
 makerbit.connectUltrasonicDistanceSensor(DigitalPin.P5, DigitalPin.P8)